 Australians most value the Church and Christian organisations for their work with those in need.
-Australians highly value the work of the Church in looking after people who are homeless (74% extremely or somewhat value this), offering financial assistance/food relief programs (72%) and providing disaster relief (69%).
+Australians highly value the work of the Church in looking after people who are homeless (74%), offering financial assistance/food relief programs (72%) and providing disaster relief (69%).

 The supportive community (38%) is what Australians most value about the local church.
 Social connections (24%) and the ability to worship together (21%) are also valued aspects of the local church.
 Two in five (44%) Australians, however, do not value anything about the local church.